 Although I usually like a bargain, when it comes to something so powerful and beneficial, purchasing a solid instrument versus a disposable one isn’t a bad idea.

-Another bronze piece, this sound bowl is pricy because it’s a cut above the rest.
-At 6.5 inches, it is also a bit larger and is said to create an ambiance for emotional calming & healing.
+This is authentic Tibetan handmade Signing Bowl which is made of seven metals bronze alloy (also known as Bell metal) and therefore is a bit more pricy as it’s a cut above the rest.
+At 10 inches, it is also a bit larger and is said to create an ambiance for emotional calming & healing.

 This is especially true if you’re using it for meditation purposes.
 Also, the seller offers a lifetime, money-back guarantee.
-So, if you’re not happy, there’s no risk involved.
+So, if you’re not happy, there’s no risk involved in singing with this bowl.

 Considered “the master” of all sound bowls, this 10-inch piece is a combination of seven metals: copper, silver, iron, tin, lead, gold, and zinc.
 Its unique tone really sets it apart from the rest and makes it worth the price.
 This is due to the thicker walls, which help the sound resonate longer.